-- Funding: NIAAA R01 AA021448
+Funding: NIAAA R01AA021448

 While a large body of literature has addressed this topic, the conclusions that can be drawn have been limited by shortcomings in three important and inter-related areas: poor measurement of alcohol intake and limited assessment of life-course drinking and abstention; lack of attention to the influence of health problems on subsequent alcohol patterns; and inadequate treatment of potentially confounding health risk factors, such as childhood adversity and economic hardship, and health behaviors such as tobacco use, drug use, and exercise.
-Moreover, there has been limited attention to racial/ethnic differences in the inter-relationships of alcohol and health, despite suggestive evidence of such.
+There has also been limited attention to racial/ethnic differences in the inter-relationships of alcohol and health, despite suggestive evidence of such.

 Results will provide new insights into inter-relationships between alcohol use and heath by avoiding common misclassification problems that undermine the validity of most previous research linking alcohol with health outcomes.
 Study findings will document the prevalence, severity and impact on future drinking of general and alcohol-attributed health problems, provide estimates of alcohol pattern risks for specific health conditions and overall health status, and will provide estimates of impacts of childhood adversity and economic losses in the recent recession on these health outcomes.

 Low rates of drinking may protect overweight women from developing diabetes while heavy drinking increases risk for all women Women who were overweight and abstained from lifetime drinking were three times more likely to develop diabetes compared with normal weight women who consumed seven or less alcohol drinks per week (low-volume), a new study from Senior Scientist and lead author, William C. Kerr and colleagues, found.
 No evidence of reduced risk was found for normal weight or obese women o…[Read more]